-(from previous incarnation as the Spitzer program starting in 2004 through NITARP, as of Aug 2010)
+(from previous incarnation as the Spitzer program starting in 2004 through NITARP, as of Jan 2011)

-- •46 teachers trained (or training) in real astronomy research. - •40 science or education posters presented. - •12 research articles published, including 3 in major refereed astronomical journals. - •102 students (high school, middle school, college) visited IPAC and/or attended AAS meetings. - •1200+ students used data through the program. - •More than 100 students report that the program has influenced them to pursue careers in science or related fields. - •Teachers and students have delivered nearly 200 presentations, reaching over 14,000 people. - •At least 100 newspaper, radio, and tv reports (plus numerous internet articles) reported on various aspects of teacher and student involvement. - •At least 43 high school students using their experiences in this program have received several regional and international science awards.
+- •56 educators trained (or training) in real astronomy research. - •47 science or education posters presented. - •12 research articles published, including 3 in major refereed astronomical journals. - AAS meetings. - •1200+ students used data through the program. - •More than 100 students report that the program has influenced them to pursue careers in science or related fields. - •Teachers and students have delivered ~200 presentations, reaching over 14,000 people. - •At least 100 newspaper, radio, and tv reports (plus numerous internet articles) reported on various aspects of teacher and student involvement.

+•At least 43 high school students using their experiences in this program have received several regional and international science awards.